 Create art that's not popular, not for "most" people.
 Be unique.

 (IMAGE: "HAZY SUN" silkscreen on 350gsm paper, 1999.
 Edition sold out)

 Things were going well.
 In 1998, I bought a former industrial site and garage.
 I made prints and sculpture in the workshops and sold them in the former car sales showroom.

 This was, and still is BLACK MOUNTAIN GALLERY.

 I built up equipment to do almost anything in the arty line: welded sculpture, printing in techniques ranging from archaic to the most modern digital systems.

 Black Mountain Gallery has quite a following.
 I work here with my mother, the artist Muriel Williams.She's a whole different story !

 We're situated at the edge of the Brecon Beacons National Park.
 A massive area of wilderness visited by the more intrepid variety of hill walkers.
 The SAS (UK's most well 'ard soldiers) even use it for training.
 A fabulous place to live, but visitors are thin on the ground.

-So this place is a bit remote.
-In 2014, I decided to shut the gallery as a 9-5, 6 days-a-week business and convert it to a digital print area.
-By then, on-line sales were more than 300 for every sale direct from the gallery.
-But anyone who wants to visit is more than welcome to do so: but be aware, we're a working studio: a total mess of half-finished artwork, sculpture bits, picture frames, stuff you MUST NOT touch and industrial strength swearing and occasional shouting.
+Anyone who wants to visit is more than welcome to do so: but be aware, we're a working studio rather than the traditional gallery: a total mess of half-finished artwork, sculpture bits, picture frames, stuff you MUST NOT touch and industrial strength swearing and occasional shouting.

 But you are very, very welcome.
 Honestly.
-But please phone first to make sure we're available / not tied down by something that can't possily be interrupted such as a silk screen print run
+But please phone first to make sure we're available / not tied down by something that can't possibly be interrupted such as a silk screen print run.